 Fatima recommends creating this look to find your perfect base foundation (hers is Estée Lauder Double Wear Makeup in Toasty Toffee, £35) followed by the colour liner of your choice.
 Ultimately, when it comes to creating cute makeup looks, in the words of Fatima, it’s all about “finding what accentuates your own features.”
 Be it a cat eye or something else, now’s the time to get creative and find the makeup routine that’s easiest for you.

 Li continued, “To create this look, I used E.l.f.’s eye primer and just applied some eye shadow with my fingers.”

 “To finish off the look, I added color to my lids then accentuated it with another color in the corner of my eyes!”
 Li explained.
 Who said makeup had to be hard?

-You can opt for a fun yellow like Elif did or pick your own statement color to inject a little delight into your life.
+You can opt for a fun yellow like Elif did or pick your own statement colour to inject a little delight into your life.

 You don’t have to opt for a bold, bright colour to add some pizzazz to your eyelids.
 In fact, you can create the same bold makeup look that’s more versatile with a metallic eye shadow, like Tash Baker.
 In Baker’s words, “a pop of a metallic colour all over the eyelids is versatile as ever—it can be paired with a monochromatic look or to add a statement to a more neutral look.”